 Statistics tell us:

 - Approximately 1 in 5 adults in the U.S. (46.6 million) experiences mental illness in a given year.
 One in four adults experiences mental illness each year and an estimated 18% of the US adult populations have an anxiety disorder.

 - Mood disorders, including major depression, persistent depressive disorder, and bipolar disorder, are the third most common cause of hospitalization in the U.S. for youth and adults aged 18–44.

 - Globally, an estimated 264 million people suffer from depression, one of the leading causes of disability, with many of these people also suffering from symptoms of anxiety.
 A recent World Health Organization (WHO)-led study estimates that depression and anxiety disorders cost the global economy US$ 1 trillion each year in lost productivity.

-According to Wellright, for job-focused Baby Boomers who tend to link their work to their identity, fear of irrelevance can lead to feelings of genuine loss, anxiety, and depression.
-Increased job pressures combined with balancing a busy family life (raising children while caring for ageing parents) can leave Gen Xers feeling like they’re being pulled in multiple directions and trigger mental health issues.
-Many Millennials suffer from being perfectionists, resulting in emotional turmoil when they’re unable to achieve the lofty goals and maintain the high standards they set for themselves.
+According to Wellright, for job-focused baby boomers who tend to link their work to their identity, fear of irrelevance can lead to feelings of genuine loss, anxiety, and depression.
+Increased job pressures combined with balancing a busy family life (raising children while caring for aging parents) can leave Gen Xers feeling like they’re being pulled in multiple directions.
+That can trigger mental health issues.
+Many millennials suffer from being perfectionists, resulting in emotional turmoil when they’re unable to achieve the lofty goals and maintain the high standards they set for themselves.

 While mental health in the workplace isn’t a new problem, it’s clearly a growing one.
 Some attribute it to the digital technologies transforming the workplace.
 Let’s be frank, these “advances” are a mixed blessing of benefit and burden.
 Factor in the parallel popularity of social media (with younger adults being less inclined to interact face-to-face) and it’s no wonder why there are mounting feelings of isolation and emotional distress.